 Working Principle of Capacitor – How a Capacitor Works

 Now, the potential of that battery is applied across that capacitor.
 At that situation, plate-I is in positive potency with respect to the plate-II.
-At steady state condition, the current from the battery tries to flow through this capacitor from its positive plate (plate-I) to negative plate (plate-II) but cannot flow due to the separation of these plates with an insulating material.
+At unfaltering state condition, the current from the battery attempts to move through this capacitor from its positive (plate-I) to negative (plate-II) however can’t flow because of the partition of these plates with a protecting material.

 An electric field appears across the capacitor.
-As time goes on, positive plate (plate I) will accumulate positive charge from the battery, and negative plate (plate II) will accumulate negative charge from the battery.
-After a certain time, the capacitor holds maximum amount of charge as per its capacitance with respect to this voltage.
-This time span is called charging time of this capacitor.
+As time goes on, positive plate (plate I) positive (plate I) will amass positive charge from the battery, and negative (plate II) will collect negative charge from the battery.
+After a certain time, the capacitor holds greatest measure of charge according to its capacitance regarding this voltage.
+This time length is called charging time of this capacitor.

-After removing this battery from this capacitor, these two plates hold positive and negative charge for a certain time.
-Thus this capacitor acts as a source electrical energy.
+After removing this battery from this capacitor, these two plates hold positive and negative charge for a specific time.
+Accordingly this capacitor goes about as a source electrical energy.

 If two ends (plate I and plate II) are connected to a load, a current will flow through this load from plate-I to plate-II until all charges get vanished from both plates.
 This time span is known as discharging time of the capacitor.